mikhailshilkov/azure-serverless-workshop/04-status/README.md

 ## Step 1 &mdash; Create a Resource Group

-Create a new file called `common.ts` in the same `status` folder where `index.ts` exists.
+Create a new file called `common.ts` in the same `statusapp` folder where `index.ts` exists.
 Add the following lines to it:

 ```ts
 import * as azure from "@pulumi/azure";